Qualification: BA (Hons)

 In Teaching Block 1 students work collaboratively to create Theatre for Young Audiences and/or Theatre in Education.
 Rehearsals will be supported at GSA, with performances toured to schools and youth groups as appropriate.
 Students will undertake creative roles within the process to fully support the project to performance.
 The project will be supported by mentors from within the GSA faculty.

-Students will engage with reflective analysis of their personal professional development and undertake critical reflection of steps taken so far.
-Students will identify detail potential further personal professional development opportunities and methods.
+Students will engage with reflective analysis of their personal and professional development and undertake critical reflection of steps taken so far.
+Students will identify in detail, potential further personal and professional development opportunities and methods.
 The module engages students with a range of areas relating to industry practices, protocols and resources in pursuit of developing the necessary skills to undertake and sustain a career within the creative industries.

 Our graduates have an unrivalled employment record in West End shows, national tours, television, radio and film.
 Our very distinguished alumni include performers such as: